 11. Little Cottage “Aspen”

-Super cozy and spacious 527 sq/ft cottage can be a starter or retirement home for singles or couples.
-It also makes a perfect vacation home or get-away retreat you were dreaming to build for a while.
-It has two closets and an open concept kitchen with a spacious living area and breakfast/dining nook.
+A super cozy and spacious 527 sq/ft cottage can be a starter or retirement home for singles or couples.
+Furthermore, it makes a perfect vacation home or get-away retreat you were dreaming to build for a while.
+Altogether, it has two closets and an open concept kitchen with a spacious living area and breakfast/dining nook.

-This is one of the most simple tiny plans around.
+As a matter of fact, this is one of the most simple tiny plans around.
 Great for saving money on things that a single person doesn’t really need.
-Simple 416 sq/ft plan for a simple living can be your perfect first step towards a minimalistic lifestyle.
+A simple 416 sq/ft plan for a simple living can be your perfect first step towards homeownership and a minimalistic lifestyle.

 How can one blame you if you want to live in style?
-Here is your chance to build a perfect architectural masterpiece for a fraction of what your neighbors would pay for their 4,000 sq/ft mansions.
-With 484 sq/ft of total area, you have 9 times less space to clean and repair!
-And that not to mention property taxes…
+In fact, here is your chance to build a perfect architectural masterpiece for a fraction of what your neighbors would pay for their 4,000 sq/ft mansions.

 Are you dreaming about a perfect desert get-away?
-For warm California or Arizona climates, this tiny house plan is simply perfect.
-Designed to reflect the architectural aesthetics of the 1930s and based on projects for rich and famous, this house is almost a work of art.
+In general, for warm California or Arizona climates, this tiny house plan is simply perfect.
+Designed to reflect the architectural aesthetics of the 1930s and based on projects for the rich and famous, this house is almost a work of art.

-Each house has a separate bedroom with space for at a queen-size bed, a full kitchen and bathroom, kitchen/living/dining area that opens to an outdoor dining patio.
+In brief, a house has a separate bedroom with space for a queen-size bed, a full kitchen, a bathroom, and a kitchen/living/dining area that opens to an outdoor dining patio.

 15. The Bohemian Mobile Tiny House

-If mobility and shingles what you are after, then The Bohemian trailer house plan deserves your attention.
-This mobile tiny home was originally designed to fulfill the specific needs of one client but a lot of people loved it as well for some reason (perhaps, shingles?)
+If mobility and shingles are what you are after, then The Bohemian trailer house plan deserves your attention.
+This mobile tiny home was originally designed to fulfill the specific needs of one client.
+Consequently, a lot of people loved it as well for some reason (perhaps, shingles?).

 16. Tamarack Tiny House

-One more 320 sq ft plus loft space floor plan of a mobile tiny house.
+Here is one more 320 sq ft plus loft space floor plan of a mobile tiny house.
 Once in a while, some of us get that wanderlust or an urge to get out of a rut and see new places and meet new people.
-Buying a fancy trailer may cost you a lot more.
+As a result, buying a fancy trailer may cost you a lot more.
 With this custom tiny plan, you have a chance to make it just for you.